egonSchiele/contracts.ruby/TUTORIAL.md

 p map([1, 2, 3], lambda { |x| x + 1 }) # works
 ```

 But suppose you want to have a contract on the Proc too!
 Suppose you want to make sure that the Proc returns a number.
-Use the `Func` contract. `Func` takes a contract as it's argument, and uses that contract on the function that you pass in.
+Use the `Func` contract. `Func` takes a contract as its argument, and uses that contract on the function that you pass in.

 Here's a `map` function that requires an array of numbers, and a function that takes a number and returns a number: